debdevops/servicehub/docs/COMPREHENSIVE-GUIDE.md

    - 100 requests per minute per IP
    - Prevents abuse and DDoS

-4. **Read-Only by Default**
+4. **Read-Mostly by Design**
-   - Most operations are peek/read
+   - All browsing operations use non-destructive `Peek`.
-   - Destructive actions require explicit confirmation
+   - Write operations (`Replay`, `Send`) are clearly labeled and require explicit user confirmation.
-   - Replay is the only "write" operation to Azure
+   - There are no automatic or background write operations.

 5. **Audit Logging**
    - All operations logged with user context